Getting Started as an Editor

 - Second, do not forget to choose several TADIRAH categories, particularly when they match important words in the content you selected.
 For example, if the word “encoding” is in the text, you can choose the category “encoding” in the Research Techniques.

 - When you choose a category, you have to choose also its parent category.
 It is not a problem if a post seems to have too many categories: you have to think how the users will do their researches on OpenMethods.
 For example, if you only categorize your post with the category “data recognition”, the user who will search some post on the Research Activity parent category “capture” could not find it.

 - Don’t worry, the OpenMethods Chief Editor will recheck your categorization.

 -HomePage introduction.
 In order to propose to users a first shorter introduction than the post one, you have to paste your full introduction in the “excerpt” field that you can also find under the Document block on the right side of the page with this form: “Introduction: (text of your introduction)”.
-Please note that if “excerpt” is not visible, you will have to click on the top right of your screen “Screen options” and then select “excerpt“, it will then be available right below the post text itself.
+Again, don’t worry if you will not have time for this step, the Chief Editor will take care of it.
+In this case, just save your draft and she will double-check and publish it.